 We now consider the problem of applying persistent homology to network data.
 An undirected network is already a simplicial complex of dimension 1.
-However, this will not be sufficient to capture enough topological information: we need to introduce higher-dimensional simplices.
-The first possible method is to project the network on a metric space [19], thus transforming the network data into a point cloud data.
-For this, we need to compute the distance between each pair of nodes in the network (via shortest path distance for instance).
+However, this is not sufficient to capture enough topological information; we need to introduce higher-dimensional simplices.
+One method is to project the nodes of a network onto a metric space [22], thereby transforming the network data into a point-cloud data.
+For this, we need to compute the distance between each pair of nodes in the network (e.g. with the shortest-path distance).
 This also requires the network to be connected.

-Another usual method for weighted networks is called the weight rank clique filtration (WRCF) [20], which filters the network based on weights.
+Another common method, for weighted networks, is called the weight rank-clique filtration (WRCF) [24], which filters a network based on weights.
 The procedure works as follows:

-- 1. Set the set of all nodes, without any edge, as filtration step o. - 2.
+- 1. Consider the set of all nodes, without any edge, to be filtration step 0. - 2.
 Rank all edge weights in decreasing order $\{w_1, \ldots, w_n\}$. - 3.
-At filtration step t, keep only the edges whose weights are less than w_t , thus creating an unweighted graph. - 4.
+At filtration step t, keep only the edges whose weights are larger than or equal to w_t , thereby creating an unweighted graph. - 4.
 Define the maximal cliques of the resulting graph to be simplices.

-At each step of the filtration, we construct a simplicial complex based on cliques: this is called a clique complex.
-It is necessarily valid since a subset of a clique is necessarily a clique itself, and the same is true for the intersection of two cliques.
+At each step of the filtration, we construct a simplicial complex based on cliques; this is called a clique complex [29].
+The result of the algorithm is itself a filtered simplicial complex (definition 3.3), because a subset of a clique is necessarily a clique itself, and the same is true for the intersection of two cliques.

 This leads to a first possibility for applying persistent homology to temporal networks.
-It is possible to segment the lifetime of the network into sliding windows, creating a static graph on each window by retaining only the edges available during the time interval.
-We can then apply WRCF on each static graph in the sequence, obtaining a filtered complex for each window, to which we can then apply persistent homology.
+It is possible to segment the lifetime of a network into sliding windows, creating a time-independent graph on each window by retaining only the edges available during the time interval.
+We can then apply WRCF on each graph in the sequence, obtaining a filtered complex for each window, to which we can then apply persistent homology.

-This method can quickly become very computationally expensive, as finding all maximal cliques (using the Bron-Kerbosch algorithm for example) is a complicated problem in itself.
-In practice, we often restrict the search to cliques of dimension lower than a certain bound d_M .
+This method can quickly become very computationally expensive, as finding all maximal cliques (e.g. using the Bron-Kerbosch algorithm) is a complicated problem, with an optimal computational complexity of $\mathcal{O}(3^{n/3})$ [27].
+In practice, one often restrict the search to cliques of dimension less than or equl to a certain bound d_M .
 With this restriction, the new simplicial complex is homologically equivalent to the original: they have the same homology groups up to H{d_M-1} .